CodyAustinDavis/delta_optimizer/README.md

 #### General Roadmap:

 <li> 1.
 Separate optimization rules from code logic to make rules configurable
 <li> 2.
-Add option to run for user or simply provide a DBSQL Dashboard to make suggestions OOTB
+Add option to run for user or simply provide a DBSQL Dashboard of recommendations to make suggestions OOTB
 <li> 3.
 Add table exception rules, allow users to decide which table to auto optimize and which to manually override if they want to optimize their own
 <li> 4.
 Dynamically figure out job configuration (cluster size / periodicity) of commands to run